ROCm/aomp/README.md

    git checkout rel_0.6.0
    git pull
 ```
-You only need to do this in the aomp repository.
-The file "bin/aomp_common_vars" lists the branches of each repository for a particular aomp release.
-In the master branch of aomp, aomp_common_vars lists the development branches.
+You only need to do this in the AOMP repository.
+The file "bin/aomp_common_vars" lists the branches of each repository for a particular AOMP release.
+In the master branch of AOMP, aomp_common_vars lists the development branches.
 It is a good idea to run clone_aomp.sh twice after you checkout a release to be sure you pulled all the checkouts for a particular release.

 If your are interested in joining the development of AOMP, please read the details on the source build at [README](bin/README.md).